jerebear12/seaweedtest/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A C# graphical user interface made to interact with a test seaweedfs instance.<br>
+A C# graphical user interface made to interact with a test [SeaweedFS](https://github.com/seaweedfs/seaweedfs) instance.<br>
 SeaweedTest uses http requests to upload and download files from seaweedfs.<br>
 SeaweedTest allows for viewing of files with user based access and storage.<br>
 SeaweedTest does not support deletion of files currently.